meangpu/DMEmoba/README.md

 - Make the game able to do auto-attack for players which most MOBA game should have
 - Make the game able to handle more states (Expected in fully MOBA featured)

+1. Member contribution: Who do what and for how long
+- Nattapong Tangsatheanrapap <613040128-7> :joystick: | :computer: (work on game mechanics and scripts)
+- Roongpetch Kunthakuldusadee <613040651-2> :electric_plug: | :computer: (work on Backend server and Unity Frontend API)
+- Ploypailin Pitisuwannarat <613040154-6> :art: | :globe_with_meridians: (work on level/character/UI design)

+2. The best features of the game: the features that make the game fun or good
+- make joystick smooth and usable
+- have sound that can customize volumn separately music/sound effect

+3. The features that you would like to improve
+- make online system more stable and harder to cheat
+- make more character

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 [contributors-shield]: https://img.shields.io/github/contributors/othneildrew/Best-README-Template.svg?style=for-the-badge